 Remember, you can always combine elements from different roadmap types to build a roadmap that perfectly fits your team's needs.

-Using product management tools and ready-to-use product roadmap templates can simplify the roadmap planning process.
+Using product management tools and free product roadmap samples can simplify the roadmap planning process.
 These tools provide a variety of product roadmap options and features, helping you to create a public roadmap and effectively share your product vision.

 Here are a few popular options: